-Latest Security Notes
+Latest Security Notes and Online Security Tips

 - Shanghai Commercial Bank Limited ("the Bank") noticed that our customers may receive bogus calls that claim to be calling from the Bank for cross-selling or gathering personal information.
-If you receive a suspicious call or would like to verify the caller's identity, do not disclose your personal or account information and please call us on (852) 28180282 immediately.
+If you receive a suspicious call or would like to verify the caller's identity, do not disclose your personal or account information and please call us on (852) 2818 0282 immediately.

 - The Bank will send SMS notification to you in the event of any suspicious transactions occur.

-- Be careful of any notifications sent by your telecommunication provider about activation of the SMS/Voice Call forwarding function of your mobile device.
-Check with your service provider and report any suspicious notifications if you have not authorized the activation.
+- Pay attention to the notifications sent by your telecommunication service provider about the activation of the SMS/Voice Call forwarding function of your mobile device.
+If you receive a notification without authorized to activate these functions, please check with your telecommunication service provider immediately, and request to stop the function and report any suspicious cases.

 - You may request your telecommunication provider to suspend the remote SMS/Voice Call forwarding function of your mobile device to avoid any unauthorized activation.

 - Be sure to check your email frequently to ensure that you can receive important information from the Bank as soon as possible.
 Please pay attention to the email address and domain name when receiving emails, and check if they are entirely correct.

 (3) Verify a request to change payee information for remittance by contacting the requesting party via another channel

 - If you receive a transfer or remittance request including by familiar party, please STOP and THINK before taking any action, and consider whether this is a phishing scam.
 Remember to verify the identity of the counterparty through other channels, such as phone call, email, social communication software.

 (4) Update your personal contact information with Shanghai Commercial Bank